rgalanakis/tddtraining/code/exercise_mocking/chess_recorder_requirements.rst

 Requirements
 ============

-    # When a game starts, the gmtime is written.
+    # When a game starts, the time.time is written.
     # After each game, the gmtime and result
       (white win, black win, draw, abort, error) should be written.
-    # Results are persisted.
+    # Results are persisted in JSON format.
+    # The path to the file will be provided by the caller
+      and should not be part of this exercise
+      (except when doing an end-to-end demonstration).

 Suggestions
 ===========